 Having a small business is no cake walk.
 Among several business management functions like planning, organizing, staffing and directing, a business owner is also responsible for the holistic protection of the organization.
 A Business Owner’s Policy (BOP) is the ideal insurance for small business owners.
 You can obtain comprehensive coverage of general liability and commercial property at a bundled rate.

-It is imperative for the business owner to be aware of the inclusions and exclusions of this policy.
+It is imperative for the business owner to be aware of the inclusions and exclusions of the BOP policy.

-The property insurance of standard BOPs only cover the damage caused by certain perils like fire, explosions, wind damage, vandalism and smoke damage while the special form BOPs offer coverage for all risks other than what is specifically excluded so it is important to read the exclusions even if that is to the only part of the policy that you actually read!
+The property insurance of standard BOPs only cover the damage caused by certain perils like fire, explosions, wind damage, vandalism, and smoke damage while the special form BOPs offer coverage for all risks other than what is specifically excluded.
+Therefore, it is important to read the exclusions even if that is the only part of the policy that you actually read!
 The liability coverage provides defense for claims or lawsuits resulting from bodily injury or property damage resulting from your business operations.
 There are also exclusions under the liability section that should be reviewed.

-A standard form BOP does not provide coverage for theft, but a special form BOP does.
-Standard property exclusions include damage from flood and earthquake.
-On the liability side, a BOP also excludes coverage for employment practices, cyber liability, employee injury, auto liability and in most cases, professional liability.
+A standard form BOP does not provide coverage for theft.
+On the liability side, a BOP also excludes coverage for employment practices, cyber liability, employee injury, auto and in most cases, professional liability.

-Business owners must note that only small to mid-sized business ventures are typically eligible for this kind of policy.
+Business owners must note that only small to mid-sized business ventures are typically eligible for Business Owner’s Insurance (BOP) policy.
 The eligibility requirements for a BOP differs among providers.
-Lower risk, main street type businesses like retail stores, barber shops, printers, cafes, computer stores, and offices risks are typically eligible for Business Owner’s Policy.
+Lower risk, main street type businesses like retail stores, barber shops, printers, cafes, computer stores, and office risks are typically eligible for Business Owner’s Policy.